 Eneloop XX and PRO batteries

 Eneloop PRO are one of the most powerful NiMH batteries currently on the market.
 Read about their strengths and weak spots.
-Check out where you can buy Eneloop PRO batteries, and Eneloop vs Eneloop PRO.
+Check also out Eneloop vs Eneloop PRO.

 Sanyo announced the high capacity eneloop XX batteries back in 2011.
 This was a welcome announcement because eneloop has been on the market for nearly 6 years, and only included the standard capacity eneloops. (with the white wrappers).